 Assessment in English at St Margaret's Anglican Girls School allows for the collection of evidence of student learning over time to allow for an on-balance judgment about the quality of student achievement, as well as to assist students to achieve success in their English studies through the provision of effective feedback, careful monitoring, and a balanced coverage of the English content descriptions outlined in the Australian Curriculum.
-Over the course of the year, students will prepare a folio of persuasive and narrative writing, a short story and an analytical essay.
+Over the course of the year, students will prepare persuasive and narrative responses to stimulus, a spoken reflection and an analytical essay.